OWASP/www-project-proactive-controls/docs/archive/2018/c8-protect-data-everywhere.md

 Applications contain numerous "secrets" that are needed for security operations.
 These include certificates, SQL connection passwords, third party service account credentials, passwords, SSH keys, encryption keys and more.
 The unauthorized disclosure or modification of these secrets could lead to complete system compromise.
 In managing application secrets, consider the following.

 * Don't store secrets in code, config files or pass them through environment variables.
-Use tools like [GitRob](https://github.com/michenriksen/gitrob) or [TruffleHog](https://github.com/dxa4481/truffleHog) to scan code repos for secrets.
+Use tools like [GitRob](https://github.com/michenriksen/gitrob) or [TruffleHog](https://github.com/dxa4481/truffleHog) to scan code repositories for secrets.
 * Keep keys and your other application-level secrets in a secrets vault like [KeyWhiz](https://github.com/square/keywhiz) or [Hashicorp's Vault project](https://www.vaultproject.io/) or [Amazon KMS](https://aws.amazon.com/kms/) to provide secure storage and access to application-level secrets at run-time.

 ## Vulnerabilities Prevented